Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Experimental Results

 \subsection{Experimental Setup}

-We evaluate on four benchmarks: GMM-40 (2D, 40 components), DW-4 (4-particle double-well, 8D), LJ-13 (13-particle Lennard-Jones, 39D), and LJ-55 (55-particle Lennard-Jones, 165D).
+We evaluate on four benchmarks, namely GMM-40 (2D, 40 components), DW-4 (4-particle double-well, 8D), LJ-13 (13-particle Lennard-Jones, 39D), and LJ-55 (55-particle Lennard-Jones, 165D).
 The Lennard-Jones systems are particularly challenging due to high dimensionality and sharp, multi-modal landscapes.
-We compare against two state-of-the-art energy-only methods: Flow Annealed Importance Sampling Bootstrap (FAB) \citep{midgley2022flow} and Iterated Denoising Energy Matching (iDEM) \citep{akhound2024iterated}, as well as EWFM, a simplified variant without iterative refinement, only using a simple baseline proposal.
-Sample quality is assessed using the 2-Wasserstein Distance ($\mathcal{W}_2$) and Negative Log-Likelihood (NLL), with energy function evaluations as our computational efficiency metric.
+We compare against two established energy-only methods, Flow Annealed Importance Sampling Bootstrap (FAB) \citep{midgley2022flow} and Iterated Denoising Energy Matching (iDEM) \citep{akhound2024iterated}, as well as EWFM, a simplified variant without iterative refinement.
+Sample quality is assessed via the 2-Wasserstein Distance ($\mathcal{W}_2$) and Negative Log-Likelihood (NLL), with energy function evaluations as our computational efficiency metric.
 For iDEM and FAB, we use the quantitative results reported in \citet{akhound2024iterated}.

-Following \citet{akhound2024iterated}, we parameterize the vector field $u_t^\theta$ using MLPs with sinusoidal embeddings for GMM-40 and Equivariant Graph Neural Networks \citep{satorras2021n} for particle systems.
-For aEWFM, we employ weight clipping and a geometric temperature annealing schedule.
-Complete implementation details and hyperparameters are provided in \cref{app:benchmark_systems,app:evaluation_metrics,app:implementation_details}.
+Complete implementation details are provided in \cref{app:benchmark_systems,app:evaluation_metrics,app:implementation_details}.